 Join us to find out more about the roles available and what it is like to work for Gwent Police.
 You will have the opportunity to meet serving officers and staff, hear about their experiences and find out about the different career opportunities open to you.

 If you have any questions or would like more details about the positive action initiatives we are progressing within Gwent Police, please contact Brian Amos or Clare Gibson via email:

 In Gwent, we have an ethnic minority population of around 3.9%, rising to 10% in Newport.
 However, our ethnic minority police officers only equate to 2.2% of the workforce.
 This means we have a particular responsibility to encourage and support applications from our diverse communities.
 Gwent Police are particularly keen to receive applications from people that have a Black, Asian or other ethnic minority background (including non-visible ethnic minorities such as Czech, Slovak, Polish, Gypsy/Traveller people).
-We are also particularly interested in applications from people who identify as LGBT+.
+We are also particularly interested in applications from people who identify as LGBT+ and disabled.

 There are a range of associations, networks and groups supporting our workforce and Gwent Police has a range of initiatives and schemes to help colleagues develop.